top of page

 Audio Book for helping Children sleep:

-After encountering the challenges of getting my children to sleep, later in life with my Grandchildren in mind, I decided to create and record my own bedtime stories for others to use.
+I decided to write and record my own bedtime stories for others to use.
 Although I am a qualified Hypnotherapist, my stories do not include hypnosis, but according to customer feedback, the combination of my soothing voice, gentle music, and natural sound effects are very effective in helping children relax and fall asleep.
 There is a sound clip HERE on the main part of website.
 The Audio Books are available to download but if you prefer a CD, you will find them on Amazon.
 HERE

 How will listening to a Childs audio book help them to sleep?